-The other assets and other liabilities classified as financial assets and liabilities at FVTPL comprise the fair values of derivatives designated as fair value and cash flow hedges.
+The other assets and other liabilities classified as financial assets and liabilities at FVTPL comprise the fair values of derivative financial instruments.
 The fair value analysis of derivative financial instruments is set out in note 34.4.

 7 Cash and other liquid assets